nyc-crh/site/content/gallery/puerto-rican-civil-rights-march.md

 [^1]: For more on Puerto Rican organizing in New York City, see Sonya Song-Ha Lee, *Building a Latino Civil Rights Movement: Puerto Ricans, African Americans, and the Struggle for Racial Justice in New York City* (Chapel Hill: University of North Carolina Press, 2016) and Lorrin Thomas, *Puerto Rican Citizen: History and Political Identity in 20th Century New York City* (Chicago: University of Chicago Press, 2010).

-[^2]: NYPD Surveillance Films, NYC Municipal Archives Collection, New York City Departments of Records and Information Services, accessed February 7, 2023, [https://nycma.lunaimaging.com/luna/servlet/NYCMA~3~3](https://nycma.lunaimaging.com/luna/servlet/NYCMA~3~3).
+[^2]: NYPD Surveillance Films, NYC Municipal Archives Collection, New York City Departments of Records and Information Services, accessed August 17, 2026, [https://nycrecords.access.preservica.com/uncategorized/SO_d38f95d3-7081-4cca-bb9b-8813a04c351f/](https://nycrecords.access.preservica.com/uncategorized/SO_d38f95d3-7081-4cca-bb9b-8813a04c351f/).

 [^3]: Elizabeth Hinton, *From the War on Poverty to the War on Crime: The Making of Mass Incarceration in America* (Cambridge, MA: Harvard University Press, 2016).